chanharryhk/LeetCodePractice/README.md

 # LeetCodePractice
 My quest to tackling difficult technical interview questions faster with elegant solutions 👨‍💻.
 Code is well documented for future reference.

-NEW YEAR 🎉 NEW ME BABY 👼 | 300 TC OR BUST
+NEW YEAR 🎉 NEW ME BABY 👼 | 300 TC 🧧OR BUST 💥
 ## Progress Log
 | Date | Questions Solved |
 | -: | :- |